ReticulatedSpline/strlog/posts/about/post.md

-Hi, I'm a 20-something living in a midwest city.
-I created this blog and the software behind it as something between a journal and a programming project in 2020.
+Hi, I'm a programmer, urbanist, and language enthusiast living in a midsized city in the midwestern United States.
+I created this blog and the software serving it as something between a journal and a programming project in 2020.

 ![The author](../posts/2022-04-29/cloud_forest.jpeg)